ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-29-understanding-git-commit-the-heart-of-version-control.md

 git commit --amend
 {%- endhighlight -%}

 This way, Git prompts you to your preferred editor, and you can fix your message commit.
+If you just need to update the commit message and don't see the Git prompt, you can include the message with the command.

+{%- highlight sh -%}
+git commit --amend -m "Your new title"
+{%- endhighlight -%}

 Now think about the following situation: You finish the commit and forget to add some files.
 Do you need to do another commit?
 No!
-You can add this file to the stage using `git add` and then amend your last commit.
+You can add this file to the stage using `git add` and then amend your last commit with the new files.
 One more thing: If you don't want to change your message, you can specify the `--no-edit` parameter, and Git won't prompt you anything.

 {%- highlight sh -%}
 git commit --amend --no-edit